KodrAus/emit/README.md

 EMIT_FILTER=my_crate
 ```

-will compile `emit!` calls in any crate that isn't `my_crate` into no-ops.
+will compile `emit` calls in any crate that isn't `my_crate` into no-ops.
 The implementation is _very_ simplistic, but enough to build a proper compile-time filtering implementation on top of.

 ## What's next?